 Exercise physiology is a foundational course in all matters of exercise science.
-An understanding of how the body is affected by acute increases in activity (i.e., physical labor, physical activity, exercise, etc.), as well as the chronic changes that occur with exercise and the factors that affect positive changes to those who consistently are physically active will be addressed.
+An understanding of how the body is affected by acute increases in activity (i.e., physical labor, physical activity, exercise, etc.) as well as the chronic changes that occur with exercise application on a daily basis will be addressed.
+Emphasis on central and peripheral adaptations will occur, in addition to how environmental stress (heat, cold, altitude, etc.) and disease processes (CV, DM, obesity, etc.) affect our physical and physiological performance.
 EXSC 313 EP Lab is to be taken in conjunction with this course as a Co-Requisite.
-Pre-reqs: BIOL 150/151, BIOL 152, EXSC 120 addition, measurements in blood pressure, heart rate, respiratory rate, and other physiological variables will also be addressed.
-The initial preparation for a research project also begins with this course including the scientific process and IRB submission.
-Co-Requisite: EXSC 312
+Pre-regs: BIOL 150/151, BIOL 152, EXSC 120

-EXSC 313 Exercise Physiology I Lab (1cr)
+EXSC 313 Exercise Physiology Lab (1cr)

-This lab corresponds with EXS 312 lecture and provides hands-on experience pertaining to the measurement of physiological variables during exercise.
-Assessment of health-related parameters including cardiovascular fitness, muscular strength, muscular endurance, flexibility, body composition via both field and laboratory tests will occur.
-In
+This lab corresponds with EXSC 312 lecture and provides hands-on experience pertaining to the measurement of physiological variables during exercise, assessment of cardiovascular, muscular strength, muscular endurance, flexibility, body composition, and pulmonary function / capacities will all be addressed.
+This course must be taken in conjunction with EXSC 312 lecture.